54skyxenon/54skyxenon.github.io/content/hackathons.md

 ---

 <!-- https://ibb.co/album/jZgrx2 -->
-**Hackathons aren't an obligation, they're a lifestyle.** Every in-person hackathon I've attended has been an opportunity to learn, meet smart people at different universities, visit a new city, enjoy great food, and check out the hottest new technologies.
+**Before the pandemic, I went to a hackathon nearly once every other weekend.** Hackathons were an opportunity to meet smart people at other universities, visit a new city, enjoy great food, and learn the hottest new technologies.

-Before the pandemic, I would travel to a hackathon once every other weekend.
-Now that I'm closer to graduation, my lifestyle is coming to an end.
+That lifestyle ended after I graduated, but this page is dedicated to those memories.

-Here is my <a href="https://devpost.com/54skyxenon">Devpost</a>.
+Also, here's my <a href="https://devpost.com/54skyxenon">Devpost</a>.

 {{% hackathon-shortcode file="https://i.ibb.co/qWfx0r1/hack-and-roll.jpg" title="Hack&Roll 2023 (Singapore)" %}}